AzureDevOps3/duffney.github.io/_posts/2019-08-26-UsingAnsibleLikePowerShell.md

 * TOC
 {:toc}

-### Setting up WinRM

-Ansible is an agentless configuration management tool.
-Meaning it uses other remote management protocols to connect to its targets.
-For Windows it's WinRM and for non-Windows it's ssh.
-Because it uses WinRM for Windows machines you need to configure WinRM so it can communicate with Ansible.
-Since Ansible does not run on Windows setting up WinRM is a bit more involved than you might be used to.
-The setup of WinRM depends on your authentication method, which I'll talk more about later.
-A common setup however is to use self-signed certificates.
-Which is what I'll be using for this post.

-You can setup the WinRM service and listeners by hand or you can just run the nice script Ansible has called [ConfigureRemotingForAnsible.ps1](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1).
-You can learn more about these options by reading the [Setting Up a Windows Host](https://docs.ansible.com/ansible/latest/user_guide/windows_setup.html#setting-up-a-windows-host) wiki page.
-For my lab environments I run this script within the build process of the image.
-That way it's already setup and I don't have to worry about remoting in and running it.
-In production environments you might chose to use PKI issued certs over self-signed.
-You'll have to answer this question before moving on.

 ### Target All, All the Time

 Ansible has the concept of groups.
 Those groups are defined in a host or inventory file.
 As the name implies groups are used to... well group machines together.
 Typically by type or function.
 For example, webserver or database.
 Being a PowerShell user, I've never really had to worry about an inventory per say or groups.
 I either knew the host names or the host name patterns and specified them or converted them to an array to be used with `Invoke-Command` or other cmdlets.
 Having to maintain an inventory for my purposes here was cumbersome and for that reason I default to using the `all` group in my playbooks.
 Unless I know the specific host names for the playbook I just leave the hosts section of the playbook set to `all` as shown below.